+Update your beneficiaries.
+Beneficiaries of your assets may need to be changed over time to coincide with your wishes.
 You will also need to assure that your beneficiaries are updated on your various investment accounts (such as segregated funds) to allow passing these assets directly to named beneficiaries.
 Life insurance can also name specific beneficiaries helping you to achieve estate equalization.
-Tax-free proceeds from life insurance can be allocated per heir as you chose.
-Beneficiaries of your assets may need to be changed over time to coincide with your wishes.
+Tax-free proceeds from life insurance can be allocated per heir as you choose.

+Equalize your estate.
 In situations where one child inherits the family cottage or business, consider leaving equivalent cash assets to other siblings.
-If there will not be enough cash in the estate, life insurance can be purchased to create new tax-free money to divide up among siblings who will not inherit a significant family asset.
+If there is not enough cash in the estate, life insurance can be purchased to create new tax-free money to divide up among siblings who will not inherit a significant family asset.
 Also, life insurance benefits can be assigned to beneficiaries outside of the will.

 Acknowledge future estate erosion by taxation.